15 Plants That Repel Flies

 by jeans_Photos is licensed under CC BY 2.0

-Eucalyptus is a popular plant that is widely known for its many health benefits, including respiratory and immune system support.
+Eucalyptus is a popular plant widely known for its many health benefits, including respiratory and immune system support.

 However, it is also an excellent natural insect repellent that can keep flies away from your home.

-The strong and distinctive scent of eucalyptus can overpower and deter flies, making it a great plant to grow in your garden or keep in pots around your house.
+Eucalyptus’s strong and distinctive scent can overpower and deter flies, making it a great plant to grow in your garden or keep in pots around your house.

-In addition to repelling flies, eucalyptus is known to keep mosquitoes, ticks, and other bugs at bay.
-The best part about eucalyptus is that it is easy to care for and requires little maintenance.
+Eucalyptus repels flies and is known to keep mosquitoes, ticks, and other bugs at bay.
+It is also easy to care for and requires little maintenance.

 7. Chrysanthemums